Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - value: `any`
-  >the parameters to escape
+  >The parameters to escape.

 - asLikeString: `boolean`, optional
-  >whether to use special escaping for statements with the LIKE operator
+  >Whether to use special escaping for statements with the LIKE operator.

 Return type: `string`